How do Balloon Payments help with my loan?

 The main reason for choosing the balloon payment option is to lower your monthly repayments, which can provide a range of benefits for the borrower;

-Upgrading: some people use the balloon amount to keep their repayments down on a vehicle they plan on trading in at the end of the term.
+Upgrading: some people use the lump sum residual amount to keep their repayments down on a vehicle they plan on trading in at the end of the term.

 What Happens When the Balloon is Due?

 Electing a balloon payment amount means that lump sum amount will be due at the end of the loan term.
 When it is due you will need to pay the full balloon amount to finalise the loan.
 However, there are some other options available when the balloon amount is due;

 Rollover: if you cannot, or do not want to pay the residual amount you can refinance the remaining amount in a new loan, paying it off over a new loan term.

 Sell the vehicle: you can choose to sell the vehicle and use the money to pay the balloon amount.
 You then have the option of taking out another loan to purchase a new car.

 Upgrade: combining the above process, if you trade in the current vehicle for a new one, payment of the balloon amount can be structured into the new loan.